mikeysainty/mikeysainty/README.md

 💡 Seeking job opportunities for **Data Scientist, Data/Business Analyst, and Data Engineer Positions**

-👨‍💻 I'm currently working on **developing a database and Tableau dashboard analyzing mental health and healthcare accessibility in Maine**
+👨‍💻 I recently finished working on **developing a database and Tableau dashboard analyzing mental health and healthcare accessibility in Maine**

 🌱 I’m learning how to implement big data solutions using **Hadoop**